 Red Hat Introduces Free RHEL For Open-Source Infrastructure

-Now RedHat will provide selected bodies no-cost “RHEL subscriptions for any use within the confines of their infrastructure.”
-By infrastructure, they mean things like: build and continuous integration systems, and web and mail servers.
+Now, RedHat will provide selected bodies with no-cost โ€œRHEL subscriptions for any use within the confines of their infrastructure.โ€ Infrastructure refers to building and continuous integration systems and web and mail servers.

-Under the program’s terms, eligible organizations will be granted access to no-cost RHEL subscriptions for any use within the confines of their infrastructure.
+Under the programโ€™s terms, eligible organizations will be granted access to no-cost RHEL subscriptions for any use within the confines of their infrastructure.
 These subscriptions will be self-supported by default, which provides full access to the Red Hat customer portal, knowledge base articles and forums, and also include Red Hat Insights, our proactive analytic tooling.

-The new option supposed to help:
+The new option aims to help:

 • Developers